Overview

 Encryption

 AES-256-GCM with unique random IV per token.
 Authentication tags verify integrity.
-AWS KMS for master key management.
+Self-hosted deployments control their own vault passphrase and storage path.

 Isolation